Shark Beach – Calm Harbour Swimming in Nielsen Park

 Weekends, public holidays, and hot days can be very busy.
 Arriving early improves your chances of finding parking and a good picnic spot.

-Safety at Shark Beach (important context)
+Safety at Shark Beach

 Shark Beach is a netted harbour beach, which significantly reduces risk compared to unprotected swimming areas.
 However, it is still a natural marine environment.